$17.3M capital works project

 Fgf Developments Pty Ltd was awarded the contract for the project for $8,326,977.55 including GST.
 The contract includes additional expenditure of up to $889,057.82 including GST for additional items that may be required during construction, and a contingency allowance of $1,249,046.63 for variations.

-The pipeline will be constructed on the road verge on the:
+The pipeline was constructed on the road verge on the:

-Site investigations for the pipeline commenced in late May, and main construction in June.
-The project will take about 10 months to complete.
+Site investigations for the pipeline commenced in late May, and main construction in June 2023.
+The project is expected to be complete in early–mid 2025.
 Construction will occur:

 Calibration of bulk meters and installation of level monitors to meet regulatory requirements.
 Due for completion in 2025–26.